Antarctic sea ice: Recent trends and climate change

 Another possible driver is ice-shelves melting, which increases freshwater input to the ocean; this increases the weakly stratified ocean surface layer and so reduces the ability of warm subsurface water to reach the surface.
 A 2015 study found this effect in climate models run to simulate future climate change, resulting in an increase of sea ice in the winter months.

 Recent changes in wind patterns, which are connected to regional changes in the number of extratropical cyclones and anticyclones, around Antarctica have advected the sea ice farther north in some areas and not as far north in others.

 Atmospheric and oceanic drivers likely have contributed to the formation of regionally varying trends in Antarctic sea-ice extent.
 For example, temperatures in the atmosphere and Southern Ocean have increased during the period 1979–2004.
 However, sea ice grows faster than it melts, because of a weakly stratified ocean.
 Thus, this oceanic mechanism is, among others, contributing to an increase in the net ice production, potentially resulting in more sea ice.

 Although thickness observations are limited, modelling suggests that observed ice-drift toward the coastal regions makes an additional contribution for dynamical sea-ice thickening during autumn and winter.

 Observed autumn and spring trends in the number of extratropical cyclones, anticyclones and blocks, which have a strong thermodynamic control through temperature advection, and a strong dynamic control through ice-drift, on sea-ice extent during the same and also during following seasons are almost everywhere around Antarctica in agreement with the observed, regionally varying, trends in sea-ice extent.
 Consequently, the near-surface winds steered around weather systems are thought to explain large parts of the inhomogeneous Antarctica sea-ice trends.

 The 2021 IPCC AR6 report confirms the observed increasing trend in the mean Antarctic sea ice area over the period from 1979 to 2014 but assesses that there was a decline after 2014, with the least extent reached in 2017, and a following growth.
 The report then concludes that there is "high confidence" that there is no significant trend in the satellite observed Antarctic sea ice area from 1979 to 2020 in both winter and summer.

 In early January 2023, the National Snow and Ice Data Center reported that Antarctic sea ice extent stood at the lowest in the 45-year satellite record—more than 500,000 square kilometers (193,000 square miles) below the previous record (2018), with four of the five lowest years for the last half of December having occurred since 2016.

 In September 2023, Antarctic sea ice reached a record low winter maximum extent of 16.96 million square kilometers, nearly one million square kilometers less than the previous record set in 1986.
-While slight net increases in some isolated years or increases in ice selves are sometimes reported, this does not contradict the net decrease the Antarctic sea ice has undergone for decades.
+While slight net increases in some isolated years or increases in ice shelves are sometimes reported, this does not contradict the net decrease the Antarctic sea ice has undergone for decades.